meysubb/meysubb.github.io/_posts/2017-3-26-getting_betteR.md

 Vectors
 -------

 R is a vector based language.
-I didn't actually know this until I took a class in graduate school, where the professor taught R with a bioinformatics spin to it.
-I am very glad I learnt that, and I can show you exactly why below.
+I didn't actually know this until I took a class in graduate school, where the professor taught R with a bioinformatics spin.
+I am very glad I learnt that, and can show you exactly why below.

 Well, this time instead of timing the functions I'll benchmark them.
 So let's take a look.